7dev7urandom/bdsx-discord-chat/README.md

 # discordlink Plugin
 The plugin for bdsx

-To use it, run the plugin once or make a `config.json` file in bdsx\plugin-configs\discord-chat\ with the following contents:
+To use it, run the plugin once or make a `config.json` file in (bdsx root folder)\plugin-configs\discord-chat\ with the following contents:

 ```json
 {